TechyMT/TechyMT/README.md

 ###

 <p align="left">Hello!
-Currently working at <a href="https://github.com/atlanhq">@atlanhq</a> as SWE-I. Completed my undergraduate degree in computer engineering at the prestigious Pune Institute of Computer Technology.
+Currently working at <a href="https://github.com/atlanhq">@atlanhq</a> as SWE-II.
+Completed my undergraduate degree in computer engineering at the prestigious Pune Institute of Computer Technology.
 I'm passionate about technology and have embarked on a journey to become a well-rounded professional in the field.
 As a full-stack web developer, I enjoy crafting dynamic and user-friendly web applications using popular stacks like MERN and incorporating modern design principles with tools like Tailwind CSS.<br><br>- 🔭 I’m working as a full-stack web developer.<br>- 📚 I'm currently learning cloud computing.<br>- ⚡ In my free time I play sports and listen to music.</p>

 ###